molinfo-vienna/CDPKit/Doc/Sphinx/Source/installation.rst

                 $ pip install cdpkit

-If no `wheel <https://packaging.python.org/en/latest/specifications/binary-distribution-format/#binary-distribution-format>`_ file for the platform (defined by OS, processor architecture and Python version) the command was executed on is available an on-the-fly build of the CDPKit sources is attempted.
+If no `wheel <https://packaging.python.org/en/latest/specifications/binary-distribution-format/#binary-distribution-format>`_ file for the platform (defined by OS, processor architecture and Python version) the command was executed on is available, an on-the-fly build of the CDPKit sources is attempted.
 This will only proceed without errors if a proper build environment has been set up (see next section).

 Installation via a build of the sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For a successful build of the CDPL Python bindings the information given in section `Installation from source`_ also applies here.
+For a successful build of the CDPL Python bindings the information provided in section `Installation from source`_ applies also here.
 However, since a full-featured CDPKit build is not required the list of requirements is a bit shorter:

 =============================  =============  ================================================================================